 - Remove excess water from diaper by squeezing it out, rolling into a towel and laying flat to dry.
 I dried ours overnight on a cookie drying rack and it was completely dry in the morning.

-If you like the products seen here, you can visit Botanical Baby’s website and follow The Soap Hut on facebook for updates.
 For additional lanolizing resources you can visit some great articles from fellow reputable bloggers:

 - Padded Tush Stats; The Quick and Easy Way to Lanolize Cloth Diapers

 - Zephyr Hill Blog; Wool Diapering 01 (It’s not Hard or Scary)

 - Wife, Mummy, Nurse; Washing Woolies